-Morgan Stanley Dean Witter
+Discovery Channel Online Internet Broadcasting Systems Morgan Stanley Dean Witter

-The Motley Fool Nasdag Red Herring
+MTVN NBC Interactive The Washington Post The Motley Fool Nasdaq Red Herring

 Sales to these customers represented more than 59.8% of Akamai's revenue for the year ended December 31, 1999.
 As of February 1, 2000, Akamai had over 227 customers.
-Sales to Apple Computer and Yahoo!, respectively, represented 22% and 13%, respectively, of Akamai's total revenue for the year ended December 31, 1999.
+Sales to Apple Computer and Yahoo!, represented 22% and 13%, respectively, of Akamai's total revenue for the year ended December 31, 1999.

-The following case studies illustrate how some of Akamai's customers are using its service.
+The following case studies illustrate how some of Akamai's customers are using its services.